Deducibility of Identicals, Reflection Principle and Synthetic Connectives: Preliminaries

-Satisfiability of this condition is checked by the following procedure;
+Whether this condition is satisfied is checked by the following procedure:

-Start by applying the left (resp. right) rule(s) of the operator undFer analysis, and immediately conclude by applying its right (resp. left) rule(s) (Naibo and Petrolo, 2015, p.147).
+Start by applying the left (resp. right) rule(s) of the operator under analysis, and immediately conclude by applying its right (resp. left) rule(s) (Naibo and Petrolo, 2015, p.147).

-Hence, a procedure which decides satisfiability of deducibility of identicals condition amounts to proof search.
-DoI condition is strictly weaker than the uniqueness condition (Naibo and Petrolo, 2015, pp.153-154).
-The uniqueness condition is that for two logical connectives $\mathcal{C}, \mathcal{C}'$ which have the same inference rules, $\mathcal{C}\vdash\mathcal{C}'$ and $\mathcal{C}'\vdash\mathcal{C}$ are deducible (Belnap, 1962).
-DoI condition corresponds to the eta-expansion under the presence of structural rules.
-However, these do not correspond in the absence of structural rules; the tensor connective satisfies DoI condition and does not satisfy the eta-expansion.
+Thus, a procedure for deciding the satisfiability of the deducibility of identicals condition amounts to a proof search.
+The DoI condition is strictly weaker than the uniqueness condition (Naibo and Petrolo, 2015, pp.153-154).
+The uniqueness condition states that for two logical connectives $\mathcal{C}, \mathcal{C}'$ with the same inference rules, both $\mathcal{C}\vdash\mathcal{C}'$ and $\mathcal{C}'\vdash\mathcal{C}$ are deducible (Belnap, 1962).

+The DoI condition corresponds to the $\eta$-expansion in the presence of structural rules.
+However, this correspondence fails in the absence of structural rules: for example, the tensor connective satisfies the DoI condition but does not satisfy $\eta$-expansion.